buildpacks/rfcs/text/0000-lifecycle-all.md

 This RFC proposes a `-tag` flag as the interface to provide additional tags, rather than multiple positional arguments (as is currently accepted by `exporter` ) for clarity and it's similarity to `docker build`.

-Some existing lifecycle flags (e.g. `-group` on the `detector` `builder` and `exporter` phases) can are not necessary.
+Some existing lifecycle flags (e.g. `-group` on the `detector` `builder` and `exporter` phases) are not necessary.
 They refer to files that were previously used to pass information between lifecycle phase processes.
 When the phases run in the same process, those values can be passed in memory.

 ### User